mrc-ide/packit/README.md

 There are 3 subdirectories in this repo, each corresponding to a different service.
 See individual READMEs for further details on developing each service.
+`./scripts/clear-docker` is a useful command for reverting docker to a state without any of the containers, networks or volumes created by the services.

 ## Database